Adobe Flash Player: Mainland China

-The China-specific variant of Flash will be supported beyond 2020, by a company known as Zhongcheng.
+The China-specific variant of Flash is still supported, by a company known as Zhongcheng.
 The Projector (standalone) versions of this variant also work outside of China and do not include the "Flash Helper Service"; however, some tracking code still seems to be present.
 They are available on a somewhat hidden "Debug" page.
-In addition, as the global variant of the plugin was discontinued, some users have figured how to modify and repack the China-specific variant to bring it more in line with the global variant.
-This includes removing the "Flash Helper Service" and removing the China only installation restriction, along with all other geo-restrictions and tracking code.
+In addition, as the global variant of the plugin was discontinued, some users have figured out how to modify and repack the China-specific variant to bring it more in line with the global variant.
+This includes removing the "Flash Helper Service" and removing the China-only installation restriction, along with all other geo-restrictions and tracking code.
 A "time bomb", similar to the one found in later versions of the global variant, is also present in the unmodified China variant; this is also removed in most repacks.
 In theory, these repacks should provide users outside of China with the latest security updates to Flash Player, without having to deal with invasive advertisements or worry about privacy risks.
 One such project, "Clean Flash Installer", was served a DMCA takedown from Adobe in October 2021.